A metal bin, fixed to a buried wooden 4×4, marked my first allowable outdoor distance.

 My grandmother had a straight-shot view of the paved one-lane driveway from her kitchen, where she made lunch for her daily wards (5-15 grandchildren, nieces, nephews, and other neighborly passerby’s).

 I put in many an hour hovering around the perimeter of that mailbox’s force field.
-But seeing as the street didn’t end at this border, and there was at least 100 more yards of restricted territory to explore before the main road, I found that mailbox to be my adversary.
-I quietly broke free of the prison yard and explored the first 10, 20, 30 feet with the excitement of going farther than allowed.
-She caught me hundreds of times; but, I persisted.
+But seeing as the street didn’t end at this grandma-made border, and there was at least 100 more yards of restricted territory to explore before the main road, the mailbox became my darkest adversary.
+Eventually, I broke free and explored the first 10, 20, 30 feet with the excitement of going farther than allowed.
+She must have caught me hundreds of times; but, I persisted.

 For many years, our bike tires were imprisoned to my grandmother’s street.
 When we turned twelve, my grandfather took up bicycling in his retirement.
-So, in one of the most influential moments of my life, he took us with him, wait for it, down the main road.
-To the big hills, to the creeks, to other neighborhoods, he even let us ride to a gas station!
-With every passing week, we went further, and further.
+So, in one of the most influential moments of my life, he actually took us with him down the main road.
+To the big hills, the creeks, and even other neighborhoods, he even let us ride to a gas station!

-When I set out on that 35 mile race, I will remember that my story is not to be of a person with a DNF (Did Not Finish), but of someone who against pain, distance, and elevation (and snakes) didn’t give up, and all of it to see how far he could go before he puked up his veggie burger. 😉
+When I set out on that 35 mile race, I will remember my story is not to be of a person with a DNF (Did Not Finish), but of someone who against pain, distance, and elevation (and snakes…) didn’t give up; just to see how far I can go before I puke up my veggie burger.